Strategic reporting is also known as “management reporting,” “enterprise performance management,” or “business strategy reporting.”

 Ultimately, it’s crucial for organizations to understand the purpose of strategic reporting so that they can create reports that are accurate, actionable, and compliant with any applicable regulations.

-A strategic report isn’t just a collection of data points and numbers — it’s a powerful decision-making tool.
+Strategic planning and reporting isn’t just a collection of data points and numbers — it’s a powerful decision-making tool.

 In particular, the following advantages come with strategic reporting: